atbcb/usab-uswds/_pages/about/eeo/aap.md

 _N/A_

-##### 4. Using the qualified applicant pool as the benchmark, do triggers exist for PWD and/or PWTD among employees promoted to any of the mission-critical occupations (MCO)?&nbsp; If “yes”, please describe the triggers below.
+##### 4. Using the qualified applicant pool as the benchmark, do triggers exist for PWD and/or PWTD among employees promoted to any of the mission-critical occupations (MCO)?
+If “yes”, please describe the triggers below.
 Select “n/a” if the applicant data is not available for your agency, and describe your plan to provide the data in the text box.

 > a.
 Promotions for MCO (PWD)
 >> Answer: No